 5.1.2 Students must be registered as research students in the academic year in which the submission is made.

 5.1.3 Students who fail to submit by the notified date must notify the SPRC of a new date of submission.

 5.2.1 Students shall specify the title of the submission when giving notice of intention to submit.
 The title may not be changed thereafter, except with the permission of the SPRC.

-5.2.2 Normally all submissions must be written in English.
+5.2.2 All submissions must be written in English.
 Students may, however, apply to the SPRC at the time of registration to submit material in a language other than English where the language is relevant to the subject of the research.
 Where permission is given to write in a language other than English the summary of the submission and its title must be given both in English and the approved language.

 5.2.3 The layout of the submission must conform to the format prescribed by Student Services and Systems.
 The submission must be bound in a secure binding of a type approved by Student Services and Systems when it is submitted for examination.